ava-labs/avalanche-docs/docs/subnets/hello-world-precompile-tutorial.md

 ### Step 9: Add Test Contract

-Let's add our test contract to `./contract-examples/contracts`.
+Let's add our test contract to `./contracts/contracts`.
 This smart contract lets us interact with our precompile!
 We cast the `HelloWorld` precompile address to the `IHelloWorld`interface.
-In doing so, `helloWorld` is now a contract of type `IHelloWorld`, and when we call any functions on that contract, we will be redirected to the HelloWorld precompile address.
+In doing so, `helloWorld` is now a contract of type `IHelloWorld` and when we call any functions on that contract, we will be redirected to the HelloWorld precompile address.
 The below code snippet can be copied and pasted into a new file called `ExampleHelloWorld.sol`: